jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 5    Call D
 ```

-Line 3 will make a jump to line 5.
-Line 4 will be skipped.
+Line 3 might make a jump to line 5.
+Line 4 might be skipped.

 ...